Student Life Office

 Will I be able to continue charging purchases at the Bookstore?

-Your Bookstore account will be deactivated when your medical leave of absence begins.
+No. Your Bookstore account will be deactivated when your medical leave of absence begins.
 You will need to pay any balance owed to the bookstore and return any outstanding rental books before you leave or as soon as possible afterward, prior to the due date.
-The bookstore will transfer your balance to the Business Office to consolidate all charges that might be due in one place.

 Returning From MLOA